Kin The Know

 Thankfully, a baby drinking breast milk is only exposed to a fraction of any alcohol consumed by their mum.

-Still, research has found that breastfed babies who are exposed to more than one standard alcoholic beverage a day may suffer impaired motor development, and the alcohol may also cause changes to infant sleeping patterns.
+Still, research has found that breastfed babies who are exposed to more than 1 standard alcoholic beverage a day may suffer impaired motor development, and the alcohol may also cause changes to infant sleeping patterns [2].

 If you are drinking alcohol, try to avoid breastfeeding until the alcohol has completely cleared from your breast milk.
-This can take around two to three hours for one standard drink.
+This can take around 2-3 hours for 1 standard drink.

 Another idea is to breastfeed your baby before you plan on consuming alcohol so the alcohol will naturally clear by the time the next feed comes around.